alya/zulip/docs/outreach/gsoc.md

   once we've gotten to know you and your strengths through your getting involved in the project.

-  Experts: Tim Abbott and various others.
+  Experts: Tim Abbott and various others

-- Recent sweeps through the Zulip server and web app tracker have identified about 100 older pull requests where a previous contributor did significant work towards something valuable, and there's significant feedback from maintainers, but the project was never finished.
+- Recent sweeps through the Zulip server and web app tracker have identified about 100 open pull requests where a previous contributor did significant work towards something valuable, and there's significant feedback from maintainers, but the project was never finished.
 These are tracked via the [completion candidate label][completion-candidate].
 One of our goals for this summer's GSoC is to complete many of these issues.
-Start by picking something that's interesting to you and you feel you have the skills required to complete, reading the code and the feedback, and then creating your own PR for the issue, doing your own careful testing and cross-linking the original work.
-Remember to credit the original contributor [as documented in our commit guidelines](../contributing/commit-discipline.md).
-We expect to have a more detailed guide on this process available by summer.
+Start by picking something that's interesting to you, and you feel you have the skills required to complete.
+  Read the code and the feedback, and then create your own PR for the issue.
+Be sure you explain how you've addressed the feedback on the original PR, and cross-link wherever it's helpful.
+Remember to carefully test your work (there may be problems that the reviewers missed!), and credit the original contributor [as documented in our commit guidelines](../contributing/commit-discipline.md).
+We expect to have a more detailed guide on this process available by summer. **Skills required**:

-  **Skills requests**: Varies with project; a common skill will be good reading comprehension and organization/communication skills, to walk maintainers through how you resolved problems, addressed any pending feedback on the previous PR, and your understanding of the outstanding questions for a given project.
+  Varies with project; a common skill will be good reading comprehension and organization/communication skills, to walk maintainers through how you resolved problems, addressed any pending feedback on the previous PR, and your understanding of the outstanding questions for a given project.
 Taking the time to get really good at resolving merge conflicts is likely to be valuable here as well.

-  Experts: Tim Abbott and various others.
+  Experts: Tim Abbott and various others

 [completion-candidate]: https://github.com/zulip/zulip/pulls?q=is%3Aopen+is%3Apr+label%3A%22completion+candidate%22